 1. Online Video is the on the Rise

 Online video is the web’s fastest-growing type of content.
-One major reason for this is the ever-expanding use of mobile devices.
+One major reason for this the ever-expanding use of mobile devices.
 Lengthy blocks of text can be confusing and annoying to read on a small screen.

 Looking for an effective way to include videos on your site?
 Try creating how-to videos that explain complicated subjects.
 For instance, baking a cake (if you’re a beginner) can seem pretty daunting to read about.